-For the next generation, forgotten passwords won’t just be a painful process; it’ll be a routine part of their lives.
+For those who do not use a password manager, forgotten passwords won’t just be a painful process; it’ll be a routine part of their lives.
 Apply the current data to the next three decades, and we’re headed for a “forgotten password” point of no return.

 Compromising on security is not the answer

 With so many accounts to access on a daily basis, it’s easy to do what seems faster at the time, even if it compromises your security and data protection.
 Using the same password on multiple accounts is a risky business – one data breach could put all your online accounts at risk (if you can even remember where you have accounts).
 What’s more, with hacking technology becoming more mainstream, reusing passwords will only get more and more dangerous.

 What’s also worrying is the alarmingly high number of companies who don’t have consumers’ backs.
 Over 10% of companies emailed forgotten passwords to their customers in CLEAR TEXT – an incredibly unsafe practice that leaves passwords sitting in your inbox waiting for hackers to uncover them.
 Not good.